programmableweb/simple-node-grpc/README.md

 }
 ```

-Each function will process all the numbers in the array in order.
+Each function, except for `Repeat` will process all the numbers in the array in order.

-Each function in the API returns a message named `Response`.
+The functions, `Add`, `Subtract`, `Multiply` and `Divide` in the API returns a message named `Response`.
 The following is an example of a
 `Response` message:

 ```json